Tufin/oasdiff/README.md

 - there are no checks for `context` instead of `schema` for request parameters
 - there are no checks for `callback`s
 - not fixed false positive breaking change error when the path parameter renamed both in path and in parameters section to the same name, this can be mitigated with the checks errors ignore feature
-- doesn't support Path Prefix Modification, this can be mitigated with checks errors ignore feature
+- doesn't support Path Prefix Modification, this can be mitigated with check errors ignore feature

 ### Non-Breaking Removal of Deprecated Resources
 Sometimes APIs need to be removed, for example, when we replace an old API by a new version.